MBB-team/VBA-toolbox/_wiki/Controlling-the-inversion-using-VBA-options.md

 > **TIP:** The ensuing computational cost scales with `k^2`.

-# Controlling the VBA algorithmic convergence
+# Controlling VBA's algorithmic convergence

 The free energy eventually serves as an analytical approximation to the log model evidence, but it is also used to monitor the algorithmic convergence of the algorithm.
 More precisely, VBA stops whenever the maximum number of iterations has been reached, or the increase in free energy has fallen below a predefined threshold.
 These two criteria can be controlled, e.g.: